 I am accessing the Internet at job, but I would play at home and there I don't have Internet access, how could I install the program at home?

 Yes, simply download the program and save it to some removable media (flash memory or a CDROM).
 At home, just run the setup from the media.

 I have registered BrainsBreaker on my home computer.
 I have a laptop and would like to have BrainsBreaker on it.
 Do I have to pay again?

 No, the payment is for playing BrainsBreaker on any computer owned by the buyer as far as the program is running on a single machine at a given time.
 So you can install the program on the laptop and enter your activation code to activate it.

 Is there a limit to the number of puzzles I put on the program?

 There is not any limit imposed by the program.
 The only limitation is the available space on your Hard Disk.
 Notice that if you have many puzzles you can have them distributed on the "shelves".

-Why there is not a feature for playing background music?
+Why is there not a feature for playing background music?

 I am waiting for an e-mail from you but I didn't get an answer

 We answer all the e-mail related to the program, if you do not see our answer message probably is because it can't reach you.

 First thing to check is if it has gone to the junk mail folder.